 To me it seems that the rollback didn't do anything at all, the data is still erased.

 Searching through the OSD logs I didn't see anything about a "rollback", but this could be due to my low debug level.

-#4 Updated by Wido den Hollander about 9 years ago
+#4 Updated by Wido den Hollander over 9 years ago

 Did another test:

 - Created a second disk for the VM "alpha"